 - Treatment of any underlying causes of hyperbilirubinemia, such as infection.

-Babies are often born with a condition called jaundice due to elevated bilirubin levels in their bodies.
-Easily diagnosed and highly treatable, doctors are trained to look for the signs of jaundice in newborns and treat it before the jaundice escalates into a type of brain damage called kernicterus.
-If your child has been diagnosed with conditions like cerebral palsy, seizures, or intellectual impairments as a result of kernicterus, it is likely a case of medical malpractice and you may be entitled to financial compensation.
+Jaundice is very easy to diagnose and treat before it escalates into a type of brain damage known as kernicterus.
+If your child has been diagnosed with kernicterus or associated conditions such as cerebral palsy or epilepsy/a seizure disorder, it is likely a case of medical malpractice and you may be entitled to financial compensation.

 Free Case Review | Available 24/7 | No Fee Until We Win